 Below are five ways for you to protect your heart health and help yourself to sleep well.

-Bedroom is a place for sleep (or sex)
+The bedroom is a place for sleep (or sex)

 One place.
 One purpose.
 Your brain can be trained by your daily habits or behaviours.
 Indicate to yourself, by visual or verbal prompts, that it is a place and time for sleep.
 Restorative sleep is the aim.
 Try creating a calm and quiet, cool, low-lit room for sleep, void of bright lights, loud sounds and electronics.
 Create other places and spaces outside of the bedroom; for television, work, phone calls and device use.